For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 (The pro level can be taken after mastering the standard level, but the tests are more challenging and stringent.)

-You will be able to find your exact rates as well as the total reward amount at the top of the assignment.
+You will be able to find your exact rates and the total reward amount at the top of the assignment.

 Time to put your language skills to good use.